-UNRCO is therefore seeking for a qualified Team Leader-Senior Evaluator, to lead a team of 2 other evaluation members/consultants.
-The team leader will be the primary focal point for delivery of key evaluation products and will be accountable for managing the work of the other two evaluators and deliver the milestone deliverables (inception report and draft/final report).
+UNRCO is therefore seeking for two individual consultants as Evaluators to undertake the UNPS Evaluation.
+The Evaluators will be directly reporting to the Team Leader for the evaluation team who will be the primary focal point for delivery of key evaluation products and will be accountable for managing the work of the other two evaluators.